Using MIDI To Control QLab

 Instead of manually entering each MIDI message, you can also click the Capture button next to the workspace control that you wish to use.
 Once you click it, you'll see "Waiting..." in yellow text appear in the two byte fields.
 QLab will listen for the next compatible incoming MIDI message, and assign it to that control.
 To cancel listening for a new message without capturing one, just click the "Capture..." button a second time.

-MSC stands for MIDI Show Control, and it was created to help simply the process of using MIDI for show control purposes.
+MSC stands for MIDI Show Control, and it was created to help simplify the process of using MIDI for show control purposes.
 Rather than arbitrarily assigning Note On or Program Change messages to show control commands like "go" and "stop", MSC has a set of commands designed for a show control environment.

 Checking the box labeled Use MIDI Show Control, will allow QLab to respond to a selection of incoming MSC messages associated with common tasks, without requiring you to manually set up connections between MIDI voice messages and controls or triggers in QLab.
 The MSC specification includes a wide variety of categories for devices that can be addressed by MSC; QLab will respond to messages sent as Audio (General), Lighting (General), and Video (General).